konnov/protocols-made-fun/_posts/2026-04-27-zookeeper-testing.md

 tools are quite good at writing Python.
 Hence, they write the specification in a Python DSL, which is automatically translated to TLA<sup>+</sup>.
-The test harness is also written in Python, and it uses the [Apalache JSON-RPC][] to interact with the Apalache model checker. **If you are interested in the details of this Python DSL, [contact me][contact]**.
+The test harness is also written in Python, and it uses the [Apalache JSON-RPC][] to interact with the model checker. **If you are interested in the details of this Python DSL, [contact me][contact]**.

 The fragment of the above action in TLA<sup>+</sup> looks like [this][zabdiff].
 The complete generated specification looks much more hairy.
 If you are still curious, check its snapshot in [this gist][zkspec].

-In the table below, you can see the statistics of the formal specification.
+In the table below, you can see the statistics on the formal specification.
 Since the TLA<sup>+</sup> specification is generated from the Python code, this specification is monolithic and has no submodules.